xiMeng/Writingway2/README.md

 ### 🔁 AI Integration
 Supports:
-- **local LLMs** (LM Studio / Ollama / Jan), also has llama.cpp server integration, so you can just drop a model in the /models folder
+- **local LLMs** (LM Studio / Ollama / Jan)
+    - Also has llama.cpp server integration, so you can just drop a model in the /models folder
 - **OpenAI / OpenRouter**

 Features: